jkrems/jkrems.github.io/resume/index.md

 **system architecture**, and **developer education**.

-More importantly a knack for taking in the opinions, experiences, and motivations from various people and distilling them down to something everyone can agree on.
+More importantly a knack for taking in the opinions, experiences, and motivations of various people and distilling them down to something everyone can agree on.
 And then explaining the result to others in a way that they can relate to.

 ### Technical Skills